gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_IAM_ROLE`<br/>
 **Requires an argument**: `--terragrunt-iam-role "arn:aws:iam::ACCOUNT_ID:role/ROLE_NAME"`<br/>

-Assume the specified IAM role ARN before running Terraform or AWS commands.
-This is a convenient way to use Terragrunt and Terraform with multiple AWS accounts.
+Assume the specified IAM role ARN before running OpenTofu/Terraform or AWS commands.
+This is a convenient way to use Terragrunt and OpenTofu/Terraform with multiple AWS accounts.

 ### terragrunt-iam-assume-role-duration